networknext/next/docs/source/building_the_sdk.rst

 Open the generated solution file and build all.

-Native Visual Studio solutions are also available in the "build" directory.
+Native Visual Studio solutions are also available in the "build" and "testbed" directories.

 Mac
 ---